MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Additional Comparisons

 In this section, we present additional comparisons to Functa~\cite{dupont2022data}.
 In \autoref{fig:all_metrics}, we plot the evolution of PSNR, MSE, SSIM, and LPIPS on the validation set over the course of training.
 Our method not only achieves superior scores in significantly less time, it also exhibits more stable training dynamics.

-We also provide additional qualitative comparisons to Functa, along with absolute difference maps, in \autoref{fig:add_comp_functa}.
-As in \autoref{fig:comp_functa}, all models were trained following the protocol described in \autoref{subsec:ablations}.
-Results are shown for our best-performing setup ("Ours + $All$").
-The presented training curves and images are from the same runs.
+We also provide additional qualitative comparisons to Functa, COIN++, COIN++ (patched), and SpatialFuncta, along with absolute difference maps, in \autoref{fig:add_comp_functa}.
+Our model not only surpasses all methods operating at the same spatial resolution, but also outperforms existing patch-based approaches.
+We believe that integrating the insights presented in this paper into patch-based methods could further enhance their performance and support their continued scaling.